enkidevs/curriculum/java/fundamentals/class-dependency-ii/uses-of-the-final-keyword.md

 ---
 ## Quiz

-headline: will the final keyword do its job?
+headline: can you predict the output of this example?

 question: |
   // What would the following snippet output?